ManjulaChalla/Library-Information-Management-System/README.md

 | Swathi Boyapati       | S595K546 |

 # Description
+Maintaining records for students, books, accounts, and employee management through a manual process is challenging.
+Students also encounter difficulties in the library, such as locating specific books, checking book availability and searching for books using ISBN numbers.
+In order to overcome these challenges associated with manual systems, a Library Management System has been created.
 An efficient and well-organized way to manage library resources and activities is through the use of software called a Library Information Management System (LIMS).
 Simplifying the many duties involved in library management, such as cataloging, circulation, patron management, and reporting, is the main objective of a LIMS.
 # Core Features
 - Searching of books
 - Issuing and returning books